multicloud/blog/_posts/2014-11-30-Necessity_is_the_mother_of_invention.md

 Then, my next step was to define a functional spec that would address a subset of the market needs, and an architecture that could support it and all the features that are along the path I have chosen.

-Long story short: The answer is **Yes**.
+To make a long story short: The answer is **Yes**.
 There's a better way to do Cloud, but it requires a different kind of thinking than the line of thought that was used to bring us to create what we all know today as **The Cloud**.

 Join me in this journey towards a better cloud - or **cloud technology optimization**.